About Us

 Wide Spread Marketplaces

-Indigenous Come Up partners with Great Spirit for Metro’s Community Place Making Grant for a series of events called the Portland Indigenous Marketplaces
+Indigenous Come Up partners with Great Spirit Church as a fiscal sponsor for Oregon Metro’s Community Placemaking Grant for a series of events called the Portland Indigenous Marketplace.

 ^